-We were paying attention to how people seem to make sense of identification-signs, public-furniture and visual-markers in public spaces, then Florian (in a yellow jacket) walks past a yellow sign-panel.
-I just about caught the moment, when Florian glances at the sign-panel, before he walks away.
-Prior to this moment, how colours – this yellow sign-panel in contrast with black-typography – connects one to a place was not not lost on me.
-Images of New-York and Lagos cabs, in traffic, flashed through my mind.
+We were paying attention to how people seem to make sense of identification-signs, public-furniture, and visual-markers in public spaces, then Florian in a yellow jacket walks past a yellow sign-panel.
+I just about caught the moment, when Florian glances at the sign-panel before he walks away.
+How colors – this yellow sign-panel in contrast with black-typography – connects one to a place was not lost on me.
+Images of New-York and Lagos cabs, in traffic, flashed past in my mind.

-What I noticed, the variation in intensity of Florian’s yellow jacket, under shifting day-light against his black ruck-sack seemed an uncanny match: Between a back-drop of black typography on this yellow sign-panel and colour-code of his profile in the foreground.
+What I noticed, the variation in the intensity of Florian’s yellow jacket, under shifting day-light against his black ruck-sack seemed an uncanny match.
+Between a back-drop of black typography on this yellow sign-panel and color-code of his profile in the foreground.
 I made a bee-line in his direction.
 We talk about, a re-enactment of the sign-panel moment and, the possibility of working on a project, in the future.

 Some weeks later